Sage-Bionetworks/schematic/README.md

 ```
 git clone https://github.com/Sage-Bionetworks/schematic.git
 ```
-2. Follow the [instructions](https://python-poetry.org/docs/) here to install `poetry`
+2. Follow the [instructions](https://python-poetry.org/docs/master/#installing-with-the-official-installer) here to install `poetry`
+*Note*: You could check the installation of poetry by doing `poetry --version` in a new terminal.

-3. Start the virtual environment by doing:
+4. Start your virtual environment by doing:
 ```
 poetry shell
 ```
+*Note*: To exit the shell, you could run `exit`.
+Visit the link [here](https://python-poetry.org/docs/basic-usage/#activating-the-virtual-environment) to see more information about activating the virtual environment in poetry.

 4. Install the dependencies by doing:
 ```
 poetry install